vanyle/NimPlus/README.md

 // `["start","powershell","-Command"]` => Use Powershell
 {
 	// other values ...
-	"sublimenim.nim.console":["wt"],
+	"nimplus.nim.console":["wt"],
-	"sublimenim.nimble.console":["wt"]
+	"nimplus.nimble.console":["wt"]
 }
 ```

-By default, SublimeNim does not use the *Build System* integrated into Sublime Text.
+By default, NimPlus does not use the *Build System* integrated into Sublime Text.
-Instead, SublimeNim uses custom commands that perform the building.
+Instead, NimPlus uses custom commands that perform the building.
 This allows us
 to control what terminal is used to run the command and other options.

 If you prefer using *Build System*, comment the lines inside the `Key Bindings - Default` files